acm-ndsu/Byte-le-2025/docs/_build/html/_sources/stats.rst

 Attack is the amount of base damage a character can deal when using an Attack Move without any modifiers.
 Essentially, it is the strength of the character, reflected by an integer between 1-100 inclusive.

-For example, if the attack stat is 50, the character will attempt to deal 50 points of damage to the target.
+For example, if the attack Stat is 50, the character will attempt to deal 50 points of damage to the target.

 Defense Stat